AbelaTs/Cinema-Booking-Mobile-App-Prototype/README.md

-# Cnema Booking Mobile App Prototype
+# Cinema Booking Mobile App Prototype

 A new Flutter application.